Pro tips for substitute teaching in middle school.

 Lesson plans.
 Once you get to the classroom, locate the absent teacher’s lesson plans.

-• You might want to have a few backup activities with you in case no plans are left.
-Here are some helpful suggestions for elementary school, middle, and high school.
-Always check if a neighboring teacher or administrator has some guidance in these situations.
+- You might want to have a few backup activities with you in case no plans are left.
+Here are some helpful suggestions for sub lesson plans.
+Always check first with an administrator for guidance in these situations.

 Seating charts.
 Pay attention to seating charts, as well as keeping the classroom routine as normal as possible, which helps maintain order.